Find Affordable College Courses

 While working on their degree, nursing majors at Herzing University - Brookfield accumulate an average of around $45,508 in student debt.
 This translates to an average monthly loan payment of $204, based on a 10-year repayment plan.

-With a ranking of #10, Milwaukee School of Engineering did quite well on this year’s best schools for nursing students.
-MSOE is a small private not-for-profit school located in the large city of Milwaukee.
+Milwaukee School of Engineering came in at #10 in this year’s edition of the Best Nursing Schools in Wisconsin ranking.
+MSOE is a small private not-for-profit school located in the city of Milwaukee.

 After completing their degree, nursing graduates from MSOE carry an average student debtload of $42,107.